WWE News: Superstar Bravely Issues Challenge To Current Champion For ‘Clash Of Champions’

 On an episode of SmackDown Live on July 23, Nakamura defeated Apollo Crews without too much trouble.
 The next week, Ali picked up a huge non-title win over the champion, but there hasn’t been anything else shown that hints WWE would be continuing that feud.

-As a matter of fact, Nakamura is without any kind of direction whatsoever as he’s not in a feud or any kind and he’s hardly wrestling at all.
+As a matter of fact, Nakamura is without any kind of direction whatsoever as he’s not in a feud of any kind and he’s hardly wrestling at all.
 Others have noticed that the champion is kind of sitting off to the side, and they’re wondering if a title match could be something for them sometime soon.

 That’s why it was interesting on Saturday evening when No Way Jose decided to issue a challenge to Nakamura via his Twitter account.